slab/quill/docs/modules/clipboard.md

 ## Configuration

 An of array matchers can be passed into Clipboard's configuration options.
+These will be appended after Quill's own default matchers.

 ```javascript
 var quill = new Quill('#editor', {